kmarks2013/tetriact-api/README.md

     run rails s to start the server

 Be sure to visit the repo for the [frontend](https://github.com/kmarks2013/tetriact-web-client) and follow those instructions!

+### Technologies Used

+1. Ruby
+2. Ruby on Rails
+3. PostgresSql
+4. Active-Record-Reset-PK-Sequence